United States Merchant Marine Academy: American Merchant Marine Museum

 Among the museum's many items are the world's largest collection of navigation and nautical instruments, and the only extensive selection of ship's china, on display anywhere in the world.
 In addition, one of the five surrender swords presented by the Japanese to General of the Army Douglas MacArthur at the conclusion of World War II is housed there.

-Images from the museum and from the academy can be seen at the Photographic Catalog of the U.S. Merchant Marine Academy website.